WebAhead/master-reference/coursebook/week-8/project.md

 ### What's also important:

 - Include tests and set up code coverage.
+- We expect to see unit tests of pure functions, and integration tests of your server routes, including tests for errors such as 404.
+- You should write tests for your database and use a separate test database and build script.
 - Use Heroku or a similar service to host the app and the database.
 - Try to include ES6 syntax on the server.